Industrial fields pose many kinds of challenges, such as extreme temperatures, humidity, and constant shock and vibrations.

 What are the position sensors doing when they are installed in an application?

 The magnetostrictive position sensors deliver the most exact position and velocity measurement.
-If we take the hot rolling mills example, the sensors are used to determine the thickness of the steel.
+If we take the hot rolling mills example, the sensors are used to to control the roll gap.
 The rolls are connected to cylinders, which move up and down, and inside are the sensors installed.
 The user sets the thickness parameter and then the rolls work on the steel until the desired thickness is achieved.

 How do you decide which sensor is the right one for your application?

 In order to decide which position sensor is the right one for your industrial application, you need to know your system, the requirements the sensor should fulfill, possible approvals or standards that your industrial sector is working with.
 With this information it is easy to choose “your” sensor among our wide selection of position sensors for industrial applications.
 The full overview can be found here and if you are still unsure about how to pick the right sensor or you want to learn more, you can request information directly from us.